bin-cli/bin-cli/README.md

 ### Automatic Exclusions

-Scripts starting with `_` (underscore) are excluded from listings, but can still be executed.
-This can be used for hidden tools and helper scripts that are not intended to be executed directly.
-(Or you could use a separate [`libexec` directory](https://refspecs.linuxfoundation.org/FHS_3.0/fhs/ch04s07.html) in the project root if you prefer.)

 Files starting with `.` (dot / period) are always ignored and cannot be executed with Bin.

 Files that are not executable (not `chmod +x`) are listed as warnings in the command listing, and will error if you try to run them.